To get to the root of what ails us and to heal from it, don’t forget to read about Trauma and Grief after you’re done here.

 OCD (Obsessive Compulsive Disorder)

-The reason people with OCD struggle is they’re trying to avert a horrible situation that echoes something else that has already happened.
+I believe the reason people with OCD struggle is they’re trying to avert a horrible situation that echoes something else that has already happened.
 There is some prior pain and now you’re hoping to avert it from happening again.

 In our work together, we’ll be working through some grief about that original thing, developing alternative coping strategies, and building agency in your response to triggers.